masonmedia/jl_swup/README.md

 SWUP works by wrapping the main page content with an `id="swup"`.
 This alone works to swap content in and out without reload via ajax.
 The addition of `.transition-` and `.is-animating` classes then offers wide flexibility in creating custom animation options for page transitions and individual element animations (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.
 See more below under **CSS**.

-SWUP allows for the use of other libraries, however they need to be reinitialized via `document.addEventListener('swup:contentReplaced', function () { -- functions, inits, etc. here -- }`.
-Previously, GSAP, Scroll Magic, and AOS libraries were used for scroll based and timeline animations.
-Those scripts are still in the `footer.php` file, however are not currently active due to management decision to remove all scroll based animation.
-Should these be required in the future, all that is needed is CSS classes and JS initialization.
+SWUP allows for the use of other JS libraries, however they need to be reinitialized via `document.addEventListener('swup:contentReplaced', function () { -- functions, inits, etc. here -- }`.
+Previously, GSAP, Scroll Magic, and AOS libraries were used for scroll-based and timeline animations.
+These scripts are still in the `footer.php` file, however are not currently active due to management requirement to remove scroll animations.
+Should these be required in the future, GSAP JS functions and config are still in the `main.js` file [see `function gsapScrollAnimations(); `], and all that is needed is the addition of CSS classes (and/or new animations can be easily developed).
 See individual library home sites for more info.

 ## **Layout and Frameworks**

 The site uses Bootstrap 4.1.
 Layout uses native Bootstrap classes, and [atomic css](https://css-tricks.com/lets-define-exactly-atomic-css/).
 "Atomic CSS is the approach to CSS architecture that favors small, single-purpose classes with names based on visual function."
 Bootstrap began this approach with version 4, including the use of flexbox.
-Classes are reusable and allow for fast scaffolding, consistency in layout/design, low code repetition, and minimal stylesheet bloat.
+Classes are reusable and target most every styling and layout component individually (alignment, spacing, color, bg-color, width, height, etc.) and allow for fast scaffolding, consistency in layout/design, low code repetition, and minimal stylesheet bloat.
 The downside is that the HTML can get dense with classes, and can make editing or changing styles less global.
+See **CSS** below for more details.

 ## **PHP**